BUILDING YOUR WORLD WITH CUSW

-Working CUSW apprentices enjoy the benefits our Union provides, including: fair wages, greater equality, benefits and retirement, job security and tenure, training and education, safe workplaces, and the right to participate.
+As an Apprentice in the Canadian Union of Skilled Workers, you’ll enjoy the benefits our Union provides, including: good wages, a benefits and retirement plan, job security, training and education, safe workplaces, and the right to democratic participation.

 There are many great reasons to start an apprenticship in the skilled trades, here's our top 3: